Skip to Content, Navigation, or Footer.

 Students Lori Pound and Elyssa Smith both said they felt like dorm buildings did not feel like clean environments.

-Jane said the reason why the mold problem hasn't been fixed is the backlogging in maintenance.
+Jane said the reason why the mold problem hasn't been fixed is the backlog in maintenance.

-The Helmsman made multiple attempts to contact the Student Health Center and Housing and Residence life to ask questions regarding the mold problems, but they did not respond for comment.
+There were multiple attempts to contact the Student Health Center and Housing and Residence Life to ask questions regarding the mold problems, but they did not respond.